-This quick and simple Spanish Chicken Tray Bake with Potatoes is super quick but big on flavour.
-Plus, only one pan to wash up!
+This quick and simple Spanish Chicken Tray Bake with Potatoes is super easy but big on flavour.
+Chicken thighs, chorizo and smoky paprika make for a delicious meal.
+The best bit…only one pan to wash up!
 The perfect family dinner.

 Have you seen a more colourful tray bake to brighten up a mid week dinner?!

 This Spanish Chicken recipe not only looks flipping delish, it tastes it too.